Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 10. Visit Plaza San Fernando

-Located in the heart of town, even though a little off from the busier roads, this is a lovely peaceful corner where to hang out and relax, go for dinner or lunch or a coffee.
+Located in the heart of town, even though a little off from the busier roads, this is a lovely, peaceful corner where to hang out and relax, go for dinner, lunch, or a coffee.

 It’s the typical square, made of cobblestones and a fountain in the middle, surrounded by lovely bars, restaurants, and coffee shops in a bohemian atmosphere.

-Local artists are occasionally playing or selling their works.
+Local artists occasionally play or sell their works.
 I particularly loved this spot.

-Also, I would suggest you explore the roads around the plaza as they will take you to other special corners of the city.
+Additionally, I suggest exploring the roads around the plaza, as they will lead you to other special corners of the city.

-Inaugurated in 1903 by President Porfirio Diaz it was considered one of the most prestigious theatres of the entire Mexico and it’s now the main focus of the International Cervantes Festival (Festival Internacional Cervantino) where all the activities converge.
+Inaugurated in 1903 by President Porfirio Diaz, it was considered one of the most prestigious theatres of all of Mexico, and it’s now the main focus of the International Festival Cervantino – Festival Internacional Cervantino – where all the activities converge.

 Beyond the historical significance and quality of the performance, the Theatre definitely catches your eye with the stunning building that reminds you of ancient Roman architecture.